 An average fixed cost (AFC) defines how much it costs to manufacture one unit.
-It helps measure the breakeven point of a certain company and analyze the expenses of a business and reduce them to make a business more beneficial.
+It helps measure the breakeven point of a certain company, analyze the expenses of a business and reduce them to make it more beneficial.

 Why is calculating an average fixed cost important?

-Different brands sell their goods or services at a certain fixed price.
-To set those prices, entrepreneurs have to be aware of the number of funds spent on production and estimate a profit margin by using formulas of fixed and variable costs.
+Different brands sell their goods or services at a fixed price.
+Entrepreneurs have to be aware of the number of funds spent on production and estimate a profit margin by using fixed and variable costs formulas to set those prices.
 Companies use the AFC formula for several reasons:

-- analyze their expenses to find the ways how to reduce them and make business bring more revenue;
+- analyze their expenses to find ways to reduce them and make their business bring more revenue;

 - measure the breakeven point (the point at which a company starts to generate profit).

-Investors and entrepreneurs can’t understand the whole picture of the company’s performance just by looking at the costs.
-To know more, for example, how a certain business operates, you need to look at the relation between the fixed costs and the number of manufactured goods.
+Investors and entrepreneurs can’t understand the whole picture of their company’s performance just by looking at the costs.
+If you aim to know, for example, how a particular business operates, you need to look at the relation between the fixed costs and the number of manufactured goods.
 You need to divide these two measures to obtain the average fixed cost.
-This will help you define the efficiency of production and the economies of scale (the financial benefits your company can reap).
+This will help you define the efficiency of production and the economies of scale (financial benefits your company can reap).

-Salaries of permanent workers, payments for plants and equipment are fixed costs.
+Salaries of permanent workers and payments for plants and equipment are examples of fixed costs.
 Companies can’t operate without paying for equipment and appropriate building.
-The number of units you need to produce you should define by yourself.
+Besides, you should define the number of units your company needs to produce by yourself.

-So, with the help of this calculation, you can find out the number of funds you should allocate to produce one unit.
-Let’s find out how to estimate this cost.
+Hence, with the help of AFC, you can find out the number of funds you should allocate to produce one unit.
+Let’s find out how to estimate this metric.

-To estimate an average fixed cost for a business, you can use two different methods.
+You can use two different methods to estimate an average fixed cost for a business.
 Further, we’ll discuss each of them in more detail.

-In case you want to define how the fixed costs per unit are influenced by the fixed costs, it’s advisable to use the division method.
+In case you want to define how total fixed costs influence the fixed costs per unit, it’s advisable to use the division method.
 Firstly, you need to determine the time frame since fixed costs are estimated over a set period.
 It enables you to figure out when you’ll start breaking even and obtaining a profit.

 Secondly, add all the fixed costs (costs that remain the same even when the number of manufactured units changes).
 Thirdly, get the total number of goods produced during a certain period.
-Finally, after adding all the fixed costs and obtaining a total fixed cost, you should divide it by the number of products manufactured by your company during a certain period.
+Finally, after adding all the fixed costs and obtaining a total fixed cost, you should divide it by the number of products manufactured by your company during this specific period.

 Below you can see the AFC formula.